crungead/Marcos-viejo-readme/README.md

 I always love computing and I like to learn by myself a lot of things related to this computing's world.
 I am really interested in topics such as internet, hardware, software, coding, among others.

-🌱Currently learing the bootcamp about **Full Stack Develop** is going to be my first time with this topic so I am really excited about it!
+🌱Currently learning in the bootcamp about **Full Stack Developer** that is going to be my first time with this topic so I am really excited about it!

 ## Curious and excited about the future 🙌🏻